bokklu/proxy-scraper-checker/README.md

 ## Environment:
 Environmental components (PostgreSQL) are Docker based.
 The docker-compose.yml file found in the root directory of the project makes it easier for local development as it runs the dependent components in containers.

-To build and run the python-scraper-checker locally:
+To build and run the python-scraper-checker locally (order is important):
+- docker-compose up db
+- docker-compose up proxy-api
-- docker-compose up --build
+- docker-compose up proxy-scraper-checker

 To run the python-scraper-checker directly from python:
 - python main.py